utilmeta/utilmeta-py/docs/en/guide/client.md

         self.token = token
 ```

-In this example, we added a preprocessing hook for `GithubClient` `get_user` the request function `add_authorization` that adds the parameter of the `token` instance to the `Authorizatio` request header, The first parameter `req` of the preprocessing hook is used to receive the request object for processing.
+In this example, we added a `add_authorization` preprocessing hook for the `get_user` request function of the `GithubClient` class. that adds the parameter of the `token` instance to the `Authorization` request header, The first parameter `req` of the preprocessing hook is used to receive the request object for processing.

-It should be noted that the scope of the decorator hook function is different from that of the general hook function in `Client` the class request function.
+It should be noted that the scope of the decorator hook function is different from that of the generic hook function.
 For the default request function, the processing order is as follows

 1.  `@api.before` Hook function
 2.  `process_request` Function